As a refresher, let’s start with what an ads.txt file (or just ads.txt) is.

 Depending on how big your Ad Ops team is, updating your ads.txt can be an obstacle.
 If your ad network has found a new demand partner, you may have to submit a developer ticket with their line editor in order to ensure that change is reflected on your site’s ads.txt.
 This can get tiresome, very quickly.

 To keep ads.txt updated automatically, check out Hosted Ads.txt.
-Hosted ads.txt is a way for you to control and manage your own ads.txt while we host it for you in our Sortable Analytics dashboard.
+Hosted ads.txt is a cost-free way for you to control and manage your own ads.txt while we host it for you in our Sortable Analytics dashboard.
 You add your custom ads.txt lines to the Ads.txt page and when our ads.txt page is updated, your ads.txt page is automatically updated too.

 This means that you don’t have to manually update your page every time we update our ads.txt file.
 Once your custom lines are in, every time we update our ads.txt file, yours is updated automatically.